top of page

 Tombstone of Trollope (d.1882), Kensal Green Cemetry, Kensal.

 Tombstone of Rose Trollope (d.
-1917), Gloucestershire.
+1917), Holy Trinity Church, Gloucestershire.

 Memorials